 On the other hand, a strategic, perpetual program that aligns content to the discrete stages in the buying process provides a “what’s next” pattern that Engages, Nurtures and Converts the buyer according to their purchase path.
 There is no room for BANT in a perpetual program, as BANT becomes the job of sales, not marketing.

 If you are still using BANT as part of the lead qualification process, it is time to rethink this.
-ANNUITAS enables revenue-driven marketing and sales leaders to make this critical shift to more strategic, “always-on” marketing through ANNUITAS Perpetual Demand Generation® (PDG) programs and the ANNUITAS Demand ProcessSM.
+ANNUITAS enables revenue-driven marketing and sales leaders to make this critical shift to more strategic, “always-on” marketing through an ANNUITAS Digital Demand Transformation.
 With a playbook for orchestrating and optimizing every element of customer engagement throughout the buying cycle, you not only improve customer experience and the sales process, but also deliver a more predictable, measurable contribution to pipeline and revenue.
 Let’s Connect.

 Help Us Serve You Better